 - Roast for 1 hour basting halfway through or until juices run clear when you cut between a leg and thigh.
-Remove the chicken from the oven and cover loosely with aluminum foil for about 10-15 minutes before serving.
+Remove the chicken from the oven and cover loosely with aluminum foil for about 10-15 minutes before carving and serving.

 - Do not use fresh garlic as it will burn.